-A colposcopy is a very specialized test, but one that happens right in the office of Capital Women’s Care in Arlington and McLean, Virginia.
+A colposcopy is a very specialized test, but one that happens right in the office of Capital Women’s Care in Arlington, Virginia.
 That is a big plus for patients who need additional screening to rule out conditions such as cervical cancer.
 It provides a close view of tissue that might be affected by certain conditions and allows one of the GYN specialists to do a biopsy to rule out cancer.
 If you suspect you need a colposcopy, call the offices of Capital Women’s Care to schedule an appointment.

 A colposcopy is a procedure that provides a close view of the tissue of the cervix, vagina, and vulva to rule out any disease.
 It’s something our doctors might order after an abnormal Pap smear.
 The colposcopy is also used to diagnose: